KevinFunez5/martian/README.md

 Make astronomy picture of the day the background picture.
-(If button is clicked) Mars weather report
+(CHECKED) Look up astroids per userinput of dates.

 # (Application Name)